Prepare, Apply, & Get Hired

 • Review Interview Questions & Answers and prepare and practice your answers.

-• Get directions to your interviewing location prior to the day of the interview - allow yourself plenty of time for traffic, parking, and a bathroom break, that will allow you to arrive at your exact destination 10 minutes ahead of time
+• Get directions to your interviewing location prior to the day of the interview - allow yourself plenty of time for traffic, parking, and a bathroom break.
+Plan to arrive at your destination 10 minutes ahead of time

 • Prepare additional copies of your resume, references, and transcripts in the event there are several interviewers.
-Also, it would be helpful to know ahead of time if it is a group or individual interview.
+Also, it’s helpful to know ahead of time if it is a group or individual interview, so be sure to ask when you schedule your interview.

-• Do not take a cell phone and/or pager to the interview.
-Make whatever necessary arrangements so that you are not disturbed during the interview.
+Do not take a cell phone and/or pager to the interview.
+Make whatever necessary arrangements so you are not disturbed during the interview.

 Presentation